lectron/craft-survival-suite/README.md

-# SurvivalSuite
+# Welcome
-A plugin for the old Minecraftly survival server, which no longer operates
+A plugin for the old Minecraftly survival server, which no longer operates.

-(to be continued)
+#Features
+- /chest
+  - Open virtual chests that store in file
+  - /chest {number} to open the appropriate chest